raspberrypilearning/robot-antenna/worksheet.md

 13. Drag a **wait 1 second** block onto the scripts area and connect it to the broadcast block.

 14. Test your program by clicking on the robot sprite.
-You should see the cardboard robot's antenna light shine and stay on.
+You should see the LED shine and stay on.

 15. Drag another **broadcast** block onto your scripts area and connect it to the wait 1 second block.
 Click on the drop down menu on the broadcast block and select **new**.

-    In the message name box type **pin11off** This will switch off the light on the cardboard robot's antenna.
+    In the message name box type **pin11off** This will switch off the LED.

 16. Now add another **wait 1 second** block to the script.

 17. Test your program again by clicking on the robot sprite.
-You should see the light on the cardboard robot's antenna come on for 1 second and turn off for one second.
+You should see the LED turn on for one second and turn off for one second.

     ![](images/pin11off.png "Turn pin 11 off")